 |Size:||45,747 sq mi; slightly smaller than Pennsylvania|

 Catholic Relief Services began working in Malawi in 1997 at the invitation of the Episcopal Conference of Malawi.
-Our initial work focused on improving food security, with CRS carrying out Malawi's first programs with U.S. Agency for International Development (USAID) food aid.
+Initial work focused on improving food security, with CRS carrying out Malawi's first programs with U.S. Agency for International Development (USAID) food aid.
 In response to a major drought across southern Africa in 2001, CRS and seven other agencies formed the Consortium for Southern Africa Food Security Emergency (C-SAFE).
 The consortium later transitioned into a 5-year Food for Peace development program, led by CRS and CARE and funded by USAID.
-Over the years, CRS has continued to develop innovative, high-quality programs to also address health, HIV, economic empowerment and justice.
+In 2009, CRS got another 5-year USAID Food for PEACE funding for an Integrated food security program which is managed by nine NGOs.
+Working with the Catholic Church in Malawi, CRS has also managed to develop innovative, high-quality programs to address health, HIV and AIDS, economic empowerment and justice.